iocfinc/100DaysOfML/Logs.md

 Moving forward on the crash course you get to **Linear Regression**.

 A familiar topic considering this was already discussed in ENGSTAT during uni.
 From what I remember, the data would be plotted in a scatter plot and then there is a *best fit line* that would be available from the labeled data provided.
-Now recalling from algebra the formula for a line is *y = mx + b* where m is the slope of the line or gradient, b is the y-intercepts (y @ x = 0).
+Now recalling from algebra the formula for a line is $y = mx + b$ where m is the slope of the line or gradient, b is the y-intercepts (y @ x = 0).
 In ML the names change as well as the information they correspond to. y becomes y' which is the label prediction. m becomes w to correspond to the *weight* of the feature (x). b is is still be but it now denotes *bias*.
-So the linear regression equation becomes **y' = wx + b**.
+So the linear regression equation becomes $y' = wx + b$.
 Now this is only true for *simple linear regression* models where we have one feature and one label.
-We can have multiple features which in turn has multiple weights so a more sophisticated linear regression equation could look like this: **y' = w1x1 + w2X2 + ... + wnxn + b**.
+We can have multiple features which in turn has multiple weights so a more sophisticated linear regression equation could look like this: $y' = w1x1 + w2X2 + ... + wnxn + b$.

 In the crash course the example given was the relationship between the chirps of a cricket and the temperature of the environment the cricket is in.
 The relationship can be plotted as a simple linear regression with the number of chirps in direct proportion (positive weight) with the temperature.